scripting/feedlandInstall/docs/setup.md

 ### Set up an Amazon SES account

-We use SES to send mail.
+We use <a href="https://aws.amazon.com/ses/">SES</a> to send mail.
 At some point we will probably expand the options here.

 I'm not exactly sure how to do it.
 I did it myself once a few years ago, and it's worked without a hitch since then.

 If someone wants to write docs on how to do this, I'd be happy to link them in here.

-You will need to have a credentials.txt to provide access info to the Amazon software.
+You will need to have a <a href="https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html">credentials.txt</a> to provide access info to the Amazon software.

 ### Fill in the info in config.json